Six Principles of Effective Health Coaching

 - Health coaches will function as supportive guides, sources of accountability, and expert resources to direct change and maximize success.

-It’s worth mentioning that as wellness investments go, coaching delivers results.
+It’s worth mentioning that as wellness investments go, effective health coaching delivers results.
 Several recent studies have proven as much!